 Employment Tribunal (Unfair / Wrongful Dismissal) Services

 for wrongful dismissal, our experts at T A Matthews will guide you through the process.
 From the outset of your matter a dedicated member of our team will to take you through the whole process and we will keep you informed as to the cost you incur for our professional services.
 Our team have experience in most areas of the law, including employment law.
-Jonathan Davies our solicitor, has in excess of 13 years’ experience in civil litigation.

 The exact cost will vary depending on individual circumstances and the complexity of the case.
 The following are examples of the various complexities.

 - If it is necessary to make or defend applications to amend claims or to provide further information about an existing claim